lauriii/canvas/docs/config-management.md

 (There are [more](https://docs.google.com/spreadsheets/d/1OpETAzprh6DWjpTsZG55LWgldWV_D8jNe9AM73jNaZo/edit?gid=1721130122#gid=1721130122), but these in particular affect XB's supported components.)

 - MUST be able to synchronize `component`s and `content type template`s from one site to another WITHOUT changes to Drupal deployment best practices
+- MUST be able to populate a `theme`'s `page template` using XB `component`s
 - MUST support auditability, assuming (to answer questions such as: which `field type` and `field widget` does a `component` use when it is instantiated, why is a given `SDC` not available as a `component` in XB, et cetera)

 ## 3. Implementation

 This uses the terms defined above.

+A HTTP API is provided to list, read, create, update and delete _some_ of these config entities.
+This HTTP API is designed to only be used by XB's (client-side) UI.

+XB intentionally does not use Drupal core's [JSON:API module](https://jsonapi.org/), because:
+-  requiring the Drupal JSON:API module to be installed is excessive
+-  XB's HTTP API does not need pagination support
+-  XB tracks all available Components as config entities, but those actually do not need to be exposed in full; there's no need to modify them from the  client-side UI, and there already is the `/xb-components` controller for that which enriches it with additional metadata, matching the UI's needs
+- XB's HTTP API does not need to surface relationships between XB's config entities — that mostly makes sense for _content entity_ relationships (i.e. "entity references")

+See the `experience_builder.api.config.*` routes.

 ### 3.1 `Component config entity`